 Season One of the series took place in late 2018, covering new data collection techniques through Networked Sensors for Security and Human-Wildlife Conflict (HWC) Prevention and Next-Generation Wildlife Tracking, and effective utilization of that information through Big Data in Conservation.
 Season Two ran during the first half of 2019 and focused on Tools and Spaces for Collaboration, the Low-Cost Open-Source Solutions these approaches are producing, and how to put the information they’re generating to use through Creative Approaches to Data-Driven Storytelling.

-Season Three will take place throughout the second half of 2019, and will explore the theme of noninvasive monitoring technologies in conservation, including Camera Trapping, Environmental DNA (eDNA), and Drones.
+Season Three will take place throughout the second half of 2019, and will explore the theme of noninvasive monitoring technologies in conservation, including Camera Trapping, Drones, Environmental DNA (eDNA), and Acoustic Monitoring.
 After a more approach-driven second season, we’re eager to dive back into the realm of development and implementation in the context of these ever-evolving tools.

 We are always looking to tailor these meetups to community interests and needs, so if you have ideas about specific discussion points you'd like to see covered during this season please join the thread and share your thoughts.